Blog home / Dolpo: The way trekking in Nepal used to be

 How hard is the trekking in Dolpo?

 The trek is moderate to challenging, and it includes crossing two 5,000-metre passes, including the Ngadra La at 5,375 metres.
 You’ve got to be pretty keen to want to go to Dolpo.
-Trekkers who’ve been to Ladakh will be interested—similar sort of culture and location.
+Trekkers who’ve been to Ladakh will be interested—a similar culture and location.
 It’s a trek for people who’ve trekked elsewhere in the Himalaya.
 It’s not a trek for first timers.

 Preparation advice?

 They also need to make sure they’re positive.
-It’s a bit of a trite comment, but it’s really important.
+It’s a bit of a trite comment, but so important.
 I was really lucky with my clients on this last trip (Mustang to Nar Phu via the Teri La).
 Whatever was thrown at them, they were asking for more.

 Is there much interaction with the locals?

-Apart from the World Expeditions local Nepalese leader we engage a local guide from Dolpo who can arrange literally, any number of doors for interaction when we’re there.
+Apart from the World Expeditions local Nepalese leader, we engage a local guide from Dolpo who can arrange any number of doors for interaction when we’re there.
 We won’t be staying in lodges—we will be camping, so there’ll be plenty of time to visit the villages and settlements.
-The children of course, always come and check us out as soon as they see us.
+The children, of course, always come and check us out as soon as they see us.

 What should trekkers expect from a trek to Dolpo?